 Table 2 provides a description of the sample split by survey year (1990 and 2012) and household type (single mothers and those with a partner in the household).
-All results are weighted with the provided sample weights so as to be nationally representative of households with children under age 13.
+All results are weighted with the provided sample weights so as to be nationally representative of households with children under the age of 13.
 In terms of the number of children and age of the youngest child, there were few notable differences between 1990 and 2012.
 Both single and partnered mothers were, on average, approximately three years older in 2012 than in 1990.
 Mothers living with a partner reported significantly higher household income than their single-mother peers, but they experienced no change in total household income (standardized to 2012 dollars) between 1990 and 2012.
-Single mothers, however, reported a significant increase (p=.002) in household income between 1990 and 2012.
-There were fewer white and black survey respondents in 2012 than in 1990 and more that reported being Hispanic or of another race.11 As expected, mothers in 2012 were considerably more educated than their counterparts in 1990.
-Modal education for both single and partnered mothers shifted from a High School diploma to a college diploma.
-Single mothers were almost twice as likely to be working retail or service jobs in 2012 as in 1990 (p<.001).
-By contrast, the percentage of partnered women working such jobs barely changed.
+Single mothers, however, reported a significant increase (p<.002) in household income between 1990 and 2012.
+There were fewer white and black survey respondents in 2012